-Sourcing candidates is one of the most difficult challenges recruiters face, but they don't have to go about it alone.
-It’s important for companies to remember they have an entire team of employees who have a wealth of great candidates within their personal and professional networks they can tap into.
+Sourcing candidates is one of the most difficult challenges of the recruiting process, but HR doesn’t have to go about it alone.
+It’s important for companies to remember they have an entire team of employees and associated professional networks they can tap into.
 All it takes is a little encouragement and incentive to get employee referrals rolling — which is where referral bonuses come in.

-- What Is a Referral Bonus?
+What Is an Employee Referral Bonus?

 There are a number of different types of referral bonuses companies can offer, but first, let’s talk about why referral bonuses are beneficial to companies struggling to hire.

 Cost-per-hire is a strong indicator of your team’s ability to recruit qualified candidates.
 To determine if your referral bonus program is cost-effective, calculate your cost-per-hire and compare it to how much time and money you’ve spent on referral bonuses in the past year.
-On average, companies spend 40% less hiring referrals than they do recruiting candidates from job boards.
+On average, companies spend 40 percent less hiring referrals than they do recruiting candidates from job boards.

 If you just closed a round of funding, then you have lots of cash (great!) along with steep growth and hiring goals (yikes!).
 Improve your recruiting efforts after a round of funding by using some of that new cash towards referral bonuses to ensure you meet investor goals.

 Types of Employee Referral Bonuses

 Unfortunately, an employee referral program often leads to companies hiring homogenous people with similar backgrounds, interests and thought processes.
 In addition to setting diversity hiring goals, companies can use their employee referral program to attract diverse candidates.
 Glowforge is a great example of this offering employees $5,000 for every referral hired from an under-represented background.